 Keswick to Patterdale Ullswater Connexion - Service 208

-Funded by the Friends of the Lake District this service runs from Keswick to Patterdale via Aira Force and the village of Glenridding.
+This service runs from Keswick to Patterdale via Aira Force and the village of Glenridding.

 Penrith, Carlisle and Kendal (via Oxenholme) are served by the West Coast Main Line - a fast, frequent and easily accessible service from all over the country.
 The nearest railway station to Keswick is Penrith, a distance of 17 miles.
 A bus service (journey of approx 40 minutes) connects Penrith railway station with Keswick Bus Station.
 Alternatively you can pre-book a taxi from Penrith train station to Keswick.
 We recommend local company Davies - Tel: 017687 72676